MicrosoftDocs/globalization/globalization/localization/localization-overview.md

 ---
-title: Localization Overview - How localization works
+title: Localization Overview
-description: This article helps you understand the process of localization and strategies for localizing different types of content. ms.date: 01/01/2022
+description: This article helps you understand the process of localization and strategies for localizing different types of content.
+author: m-kauppinen
+ms.author: v-mikau
+ms.topic: conceptual #Required; leave this attribute/value as-is. ms.date: 03/14/2023

 ---

 # Localization overview